SizzinSeal/1010N-Mecha/frontmatter.typ

 = Why Digital?

 Digital notebooks are more time-efficient than physical notebooks.
 We can, on average, write at about 20 words per minute, but we can type, on avage, about 80 words per minute.
-Inserting images is also much simpler, as well as writing code, making diagrams, etc.
+Inserting images is also much simpler, as well as writing code, making diagrams, etc. Most high-level competitions also expect the notebook to be in digital format.

 == Why Typst?